actris/data-management-plan/DMP/ACTRIS-DMP.md

 * **Quality Control.** When the data are submitted to the ACTRIS aerosol remote sensing DC database, on-the-fly QC procedures are performed directly during the submission phase.
 These procedures control that the file content complies with the correct file structure.
 Additional scientific controls check all mandatory products reported into the files in terms of scientific content.
 These are typically delayed taking into account the outcome of the quality assurance procedures at TC level.The data originator receives feedback of the outcome of the QC.

-* **Data Access.** Access to ACTRIS level 0-1-2-3 data, Access to ACTRIS level 2 legacy data archived in the ACTRIS data repositories via the ACTRIS web entry point, Access to Software, digital tools and user support for processing of ACTRIS data tailored for analysis and research
+* **Data Access.** Data Access.
+Access to ACTRIS level 0-1-2-3 data, Access to ACTRIS level 2 (and Level 1) legacy data archived in the ACTRIS data repositories via the ACTRIS web entry point, Access to Software, digital tools and user support for processing of ACTRIS data tailored for analysis and research.

 * **Documentation.** Documentation, procedures, tutorials and tools, guidance and helpdesk are available to NFs.

-* **Data attribution and traceability.** Provision of documentation of QA measure results throughout ACTRIS, setup of infrastructure, and standards of operation, including identification of documents, ACTRIS Data provenance, attribution, and traceability
+* **Data attribution and traceability.** Provision of documentation of QA measure results throughout ACTRIS, setup of infrastructure, and standards of operation, including identification of documents, ACTRIS Data provenance, attribution, and traceability.

 * **Support and Training Activities.** Workshops, schools, forums, training events for data submitters to ARES data centre units are planned.
 Documentation, procedures, tutorials and tools, guidance and helpdesk are available to NFs.

 * **Level 3 Data Production.** Climatological Level 3 data for aerosol vertical profile are produced in ARES.
 A first dataset has been released in 2019 and new release even advanced in content are planned for each one of the NF, providing a reference dataset for climatological studies at continental scale.

-* **Campaign service.** Provision of digital tools and data services for aerosol remote sensing data processing, QC and curation during observation campaigns to external users, input for campaign dashboard
+* **Campaign service.** Provision of digital tools and data services for aerosol remote sensing data processing, QC and curation during observation campaigns to external users, input for campaign dashboard.

 * **User Community support and services.** Access to the  Single Calculus Chain (SCC) tool for aerosol lidar data processing, On-demand distribution of not-ACTRIS aerosol lidar data products processed through ACTRIS SCC, Link to international bodies for the use of aerosol remote sensing observations, Support to regional and global networks and related initiatives (like GAW-GALION).
 Interoperability and link to other RIs and initiatives.